xuyifan6668/alpaca-strategy/README.md

 ### API Limits
 Alpaca API has rate limits.
 The system includes built-in rate limiting and error handling, but monitor usage to avoid hitting limits.

+### Model Management
+- The system automatically finds and loads the latest model
+- Models are updated after market close for better predictions
+- No manual model management required
+- System searches multiple directories for model files

 ## Support